samAricha/basic_crud_test/README.md

 # Tests CRUD Application
-This is a simple Task management Laravel Application tracking date, task, priority and status.
+This is a simple Test CRUD Laravel Application for UNES Junior Developer Test.

 ## 🛠️ Prerequisites 🛠️
 #### IDE